johnnyiller/johnnyiller.github.io/_posts/2015-1-12-selenium-ruby-rails-fixed-bootstrap-menu.markdown

 {% highlight ruby %}

-# assuming you have already create an instance of a Selenium WebDriver
+# assuming you have already created an instance of a Selenium WebDriver

 def driver.scroll_by_selector(selector)
   self.execute_script("window.scrollBy(0,document.querySelector('#{selector}').getBoundingClientRect().top);")